-(11) Electric: All wind AED electrical parts must adhere to all standards and codes in force at the time they are installed.
+(12) Electric: All wind AED electrical parts must adhere to all standards and codes in force at the time they are installed.

-(12) Lightning: Wind AEDs must withstand lightning strikes.
+(13) Lightning: Wind AEDs must withstand lightning strikes.

-(13) The Director may waive part or all of section (1) of this rule if production of the wind AED model stopped prior to 1990, or it is an owner-built system or a mechanical wind AED.
+(14) The Director may waive part or all of section (1) of this rule if production of the wind AED model stopped prior to 1990, or it is an owner-built system or a mechanical wind AED.

-(14) The first-year energy yield of wind AEDs must be at least 350 kWh.
+(15) The first-year energy yield of wind AEDs must be at least 350 kWh.

-(a) The first-year energy yield must be estimated using the measured wind data and the wind AED's power curve or energy production data.
+(a) The first-year energy yield must be estimated using the measured or estimated wind resource data and the wind AED's power curve or energy production data.